byAbaddon/Basics-Course-JavaScript-February-2020/README.md

-# Programming-Basics-Course-JS-
-Solutions to the tasks for the JavaScript Programming Basics Course 2020
 ![pic](https://user-images.githubusercontent.com/51271834/75266714-6d470480-57fb-11ea-9b4c-a19710aa71a6.png)
+# Solutions to the tasks for the JavaScript Programming Basics Course 2020